 If you love weed as much as we do, you probably enjoy learning new things about it.
+And perhaps you’ve already heard about the myrcene terpene.
 Sometimes we forget that this incredible plant is made up of hundreds of compounds that work together to make the magic that is marijuana.
-But for this story, we want to focus on the question so many of us ask ourselves (especially when we’re stoned): what is it about weed that gets us high?
+But for this article, we want to focus on the question so many of us ask ourselves (especially when we’re stoned): What about weed gets us high?
 We know THC is the dominant psychoactive cannabinoid, but guess what, it’s not the only star.

 Enter terpenes, the unassuming, unsung heroes of cannabis.
 And we’re here to talk about them with you, specifically myrcene–and it’s one incredible powerhouse of a compound.
 Read on and get buzzed on the wonders of myrcene.